thexeno/HardWire-Arduino-Library/README.md

  ```
  i.e. unsigned char myHandler()
  ```
- - **Wire.onRequestDataNack(handler)** -> handler takes not parameters and returns void.
+ - **Wire.onRequestDataNack(handler)** -> handler takes no parameters and returns void.
 Used when the master still requires data which is not available from the shared buffer.
 It is done transparently in the official Wire.
  ```
  i.e. void myHandler()
  ```

 ### Initialization